Adhnan26/portfolio-simple-website/README.md

 - CSS3

 📌 How to View
-You can view the website directly here 👉 [Link]
+You can view the website directly here 👉 [ https://adhnan26.github.io/portfolio-simple-website/]

 Thank you for visiting my portfolio website.